With impressive specs and a more than fair price, the Sole SB900 Exercise Bike has earned a lot of respect in the indoor cycling world.

 If you want to upgrade to a more comfortable seat, or if you already own a road bike seat you prefer, you can easily switch out the seat on the SB900.

-Sole Fitness offers the following warranty on the SB900:
+Sole Fitness offers the following warranty on their SB900 Exercise Bike:

 - Lifetime frame